Home Cables Locations ● Live Health Research Guide

 Who owns the Africa Coast to Europe (ACE) cable?

-The Africa Coast to Europe (ACE) cable entered service in 2012.
+The ACE cable was ready for service in 2012.

 Africa Coast to Europe (ACE)